Shapurji Saklatvala: Political career

 The November 1923 general election saw the CPGB putting forward 9 of its members as candidates, including Shapurji Saklatvala in Battersea North, where he was unanimously adopted as the nominee of the Battersea Labour Party.
 Although not all the Communist candidates were endorsed by the Labour Party, they all were the recipients of support from local Labour activists.
 Despite modest gains for Labour in the election overall, the results of the election returned the Conservatives as the largest party in the House of Commons (although their number of seats fell from 346 to 259).
 All Communist candidates were defeated in the 1923 election, however, including Saklatvala in Battersea North.

 The 1924 general election came in the wake of the so-called Zinoviev letter and saw the Conservatives increase their vote by more than 2 million to win the election.
 The Labour Party saw a net loss of 42 seats despite contesting more constituencies than ever before.
-In Battersea North, Saklatvala ran without formal Labour Party endorsement for the first time, but still managed to win election by a slim margin of 544 votes, the only one of 8 CPGB candidates elected.
+In Battersea North, Saklatvala ran without formal Labour Party endorsement for the first time, but still managed to win the election by a slim margin of 544 votes, the only one of 8 CPGB candidates elected.

-Saklatvala was arrested during the 1926 General Strike following a speech he made in support of striking coal miners and was jailed for two months on charge of sedition.
+Saklatvala was arrested during the 1926 General Strike following a speech he made in support of striking coal miners and was jailed for two months on the charge of sedition.

 He was active in the League Against Imperialism from the time of its formation in 1927.

 Saklatvala's parliamentary career was effectively ended when he lost his seat in the 1929 general election.
-He ran again in 1930 in a by-election in Glasgow Shettleston without success, and mounted a final losing campaign in the 1931 general election in Battersea.
+He ran again in 1930 in a by-election in Glasgow Shettleston without success and mounted a final losing campaign in the 1931 general election in Battersea.

 In 1934 he visited the Soviet Union to tour the Union's Far Eastern republics, whose governance he compared favourably to that in British India.
-During that tour he suffered a heart attack but recovered.
+During that tour, he suffered a heart attack but recovered.

 During the 1935 general election Saklatvala was active in the electoral campaigns of Harry Pollitt and Willie Gallacher.

+Saklavata was also a supporter of Irish independence, forming a relationship with Art O'Brien and other Sinn Féin political figures based in Britain and Ireland such as Eamon de Valera who saw Indian independence and Irish independence as one and the same.